Jesus (1979 film): Release

-Jesus was released by Warner Bros. in the United States in 330 theaters principally in the South and West, which delineated a rare instance of a major studio releasing an “overtly religious picture.”
-To promote the film, Paul Eshleman worked with both evangelical and Catholic churches to arrange group trips and discounts.
-Four million viewers reportedly watched the Jesus film in late 1979 and 1980.
-However, though the film was popular with Christian audiences, it failed to attract mainstream audiences.
-It was not a financial success and left John Heyman's Genesis Project US$4 million in debt.
+Jesus was theatrically released by Warner Bros. in the United States in 330 venues principally in the South and West, which delineated a rare instance of a major studio releasing an "overtly religious picture".
+To promote the film, Eshleman worked with both evangelical and Catholic churches to arrange group trips and discounts.
+Four million viewers reportedly watched the Jesus film in late 1979–80.
+Though popular with Christian audiences, it failed to attract mainstream viewers.
+It was not financially successful, and left John Heyman's Genesis Project US$4 million in debt.

 In Australia, it was released on April 3, 1980; in Portugal on April 9, 1981; in Sweden on November 1, 1985; in Finland on March 14, 1986; in Hungary on 13 December 1990; and in Czechoslovakia in 1991.
-Nonetheless, the film has been presented in 229 nations, being screened in dozens of large cities to the smallest villages in a lot of different countries.
+The film has been screened in 229 countries.

+Lawsuit

-Warner Bros. received backlash for distributing the film simultaneously with Monty Python's Life of Brian (1979), a Warner Bros. release that was stigmatised by some religious leaders for its satirical characterisation of events surrounding Jesus Christ, although the studio considered the coinciding releases as “‘something for everybody.’”
-Yet the producers of this film evaluated whether to take legal action against the studio for a conflict of interest.
+Warner Bros. received backlash for distributing simultaneously with Monty Python's Life of Brian (1979), another studio release stigmatised by some religious leaders for its satirical characterisation of events surrounding Jesus Christ, although the studio considered the coinciding releases as "something for everybody".
+The Jesus producers evaluated whether to take legal action against the studio for a conflict of interest.

+Ratings and classifications

-Despite the crucifixion and flagellation scenes, the film was rated G by the MPAA and, likewise in Australia, it was rated G by the ACB.
-In the UK, however, the film was rated PG by the BBFC for "mild violence and horror".
+Despite scenes involving crucifixion and flagellation, Jesus received a G rating by the Motion Picture Association of America and, likewise in Australia, received the same classification from the Australian Classification Board.
+In the United Kingdom, however, it was granted a PG by the British Board of Film Classification for "mild violence and horror".

 Later versions

 1999-2002

-To make the film more relevant for younger viewers, new footage for The Story of Jesus for Children was filmed in 1999.
-Being less violent than the original, it was interwoven into an edited version of the original film Jesus and released in 2000.
+To make the film more relevant for younger viewers, new footage for The Story of Jesus for Children was shot in 1999.
+Being less violent than the original, it was interwoven into an edit of the original film and released in 2000.
 In 2001, a new opening sequence depicting the creation of humans, the expulsion from Eden, Abraham's blocked sacrifice of his son, and the prophesies of Isaiah was filmed to show, as Paul Eshleman states in the audio commentary, how Jesus' life fits into the span of history.
-In 2002, a special edition of Jesus commemorating the September 11 attacks was distributed in the VHS format.
-It contains introductions by New York City firefighters and police officers and has a running time of 83 minutes.
+In 2002, a special edition of Jesus commemorating the September 11 attacks (83 minutes) was distributed in the VHS format.
+It contains introductions by New York City firefighters and police officers.